Trump documents probe: Judge appears open to special master

 WEST PALM BEACH, Fla.
-(AP) — A federal judge Thursday appeared to give a boost to former President Donald Trump’s hopes for appointing an outside legal expert to review government records seized by the FBI, questioning the Justice Department’s arguments that Trump couldn’t make the request and that it would needlessly delay its investigation.
+(AP) — A federal judge Thursday appeared to give a boost to former President Donald Trump’s hopes for appointing an outside legal expert to review government records seized by the FBI, questioning the Justice Department’s arguments that Trump couldn’t make the request and that a special master would needlessly delay its investigation.

 “Ultimately, what is the harm” in such an appointment, U.S. District Judge Aileen Cannon asked department lawyers.
 But she did not rule on the request, saying she would do so later.